jeffpc/nx01/README.md

   ? = may be linked against as necessary
 ```

-The above table assumes the lack of avl and umem libraries on the system.
+The above table assumes the lack of the avl library on the system.
-If they are present, they are used instead of sunavl and fakeumem
+If it is present, it is used instead of sunavl.
-respectively.